R-Lum/Luminescence/cran-comments.md

 CRAN recently.
 We had not been aware of the problems with the package `data.table` on CRAN and we thus now lowered required version.

-We furthermore reduced the size of the example data.
+We furthermore reduced the size of the example data and lowered the required R version to 3.3.0 (in contrast to 3.4.0 previously).

 ## Addressed CRAN requests